caneuro/caneuro.github.io/blog1/_posts/2024-06-11-paper-deepfake-speaker-id.md

 Link to the
 [article](https://www.nature.com/articles/s42003-024-06372-6){:target="_blank"}
 <br />
-New paper published in Communications Psychology by C Roswandowitz, S Fruhholz, and others.
+New paper published in Communications Biology by C Roswandowitz, S Fruhholz, and others.
 We show that humans can be partly tricked by ID deepfakes, but the neurocognitive mechanisms identified during deepfake processing also open windows for strengthening human resilience to fake information.